 BE IT FURTHER RESOLVED, that the Sauk County MIS Director be authorized to obtain additional licenses under this agreement, up to the number required to maintain compliance with said agreement, on behalf of Sauk County, and;

-BE IT FURTHER RESOLVED, that the Sauk County MIS Director be delegated the authority to sign any contracts related to the renewal on behalf of Sauk County.
+BE IT FURTHER RESOLVED, that the Sauk County MIS Director be delegated the authority to sign any contracts related to this renewal on behalf of Sauk County.

-Approved for presentation to the County Board by the Sauk County Personnel and Executive and Legislative Committees, this 19th day of March 2024.
+Approved for presentation to the County Board by the Sauk County Executive and Legislative Committee, this 19th day of March 2024.

 Consent Agenda Item: [ ] YES [ X ] NO